GLF Schools

 Exam questions

-Homework expectation and frequency increases as students progress through the school.
+Homework frequency increases as students progress through the school.
 This is to assist students with their transition to secondary school, and to give them time to engage in the many extracurricular activities that we offer.
-The frequency of homework reflects their school year in the following manner:
+Prior to assessments students may be required to complete revision homework for all their subjects.

 Year 7